Takuo Miyagishima

-Takuo Miyagishima (宮城島 卓夫, March 15, 1928 – August 4, 2011) was a Japanese-American design engineer who worked for Panavision.
+Takuo Miyagishima (宮城島 卓夫, March 15, 1928 – August 4, 2011) was an American design engineer who worked for Panavision.
 He was responsible for many of the company's innovations in motion picture photography and projection, and also designed the company's logo.

 In 2005, Miyagishima received the Gordon E. Sawyer Award for his achievements and successful career at the 77th Academy Awards.

 Early years

-Miyagishima was born in Gardena, California in 1928.
+Miyagishima was born in Gardena, California in 1928, to Japanese emigrant parents from Shizuoka.
 He had one brother and two sisters.
-His parents had immigrated from Shizuoka in Japan.
+He grew up in Long Beach and Terminal Island.

-Miyagishima grew up in Long Beach and Terminal Island.
-He was attending junior high school in 1941 when World War II began, and was able to avoid the Japanese American internment by moving to Utah to live with relatives.
-He graduated from Davis High School in Kaysville, Utah.
+Miyagishima was attending junior high school in 1941 when World War II began, and was able to avoid the Japanese American internment by moving to Utah to live with relatives.
+He graduated from Davis High School in Kaysville.

-Career
+Career at Panavision

-He worked for Panavision from 1954 until his retirement in 2009, by which time he was Senior Vice-President of Engineering.
+Miyagishima worked for Panavision from 1954 until his retirement in 2009, by which time he was Senior Vice-President of Engineering.

 His first project was the Super Panatar projection lens in 1955.
 He helped develop Panavision's Primo Series of lenses, used for films including Empire of the Sun; these lenses received Academy and Emmy awards.
 He received the Fuji Gold Medal in 1991 for his single autofocusing anamorphic camera lens.
 He also worked on Panavision's Panaflex Motion Picture Camera System and Auto Panatar anamorphic photographic lens.
 With Albert Saiki, he developed an award-winning Eyepiece Leveler.

 Miyagishima died in 2011, aged 83.
 Panavision's T-series line of anamorphic lenses, introduced in 2016, are named in his honor.